100 Notable alumni of

 -

 Alicia Augello Cook, known professionally as Alicia Keys, is an American singer, songwriter, and pianist.
-A classically trained pianist, Keys started composing songs when she was 12 and was signed at 15 years old by Columbia Records.
-After disputes with the label, she signed with Arista Records and later released her debut album, Songs in A Minor, with J Records in 2001.
-The album was critically and commercially successful, selling over 12 million copies worldwide.
-It spawned the Billboard Hot 100 number-one single "Fallin'", and earned Keys five Grammy Awards in 2002.
-Her second album, The Diary of Alicia Keys (2003), was also a critical and commercial success, selling eight million copies worldwide, and producing the singles "You Don't Know My Name", "If I Ain't Got You", and "Diary".
-The album garnered her an additional four Grammy Awards.
+A classically trained pianist, Keys began composing songs at the age of 12 and was signed by Columbia Records at 15.
+After disputes with the label, she signed with J Records to release her debut studio album, Songs in A Minor (2001).
+Met with critical acclaim and commercial success, the album sold over 12 million copies worldwide and won five awards at the 44th Annual Grammy Awards.
+It contained the Billboard Hot 100-number one single "Fallin'".
+Her second album, The Diary of Alicia Keys (2003), was met with continued success, selling eight million units worldwide and spawning the singles "You Don't Know My Name", "If I Ain't Got You", and "Diary" (featuring Tony!
+Toni!
+Toné!).
+Its release earned an additional four Grammy Awards.

 -